shufflrr/userguide/src/presentations-permissions.md

 ![Giving permissions to a folder](img/presentations-permissions.png)
 * In the first box, type the name of the group who should have permissions to this folder.
 ![Search for the group you want to give permissions to](img/presentations-permissions-modal.png)
-* <a name="readOnlyPermissionSetup"></a>Select Read, Write, or Full Control.
+* <a name="readOnlyPermissionSetup"></a>Select View Only, Read, Write, or Full Control.
+	* _View Only_ means users can only view & present from this folder, but cannot copy, download, or change slides in this folder.
     * _Read_ means users can see slides from this folder, and pull slides from here to make new presentations, but cannot change slides in this folder.
     * _Write_  means users can edit the slides and presentations in this folder.
+    * _Full Control_ means users can take any action on material in the folder, as well as updating permissions on the folder itself.
-* For Read or Write, select whether this group can share presentations or not (Full Control always means sharing is allowed).
+* For Read or Write, select whether this group can share presentations or not (Full Control always allows sharing; View Only never allows sharing).
 Sharing a presentation gives the user the ability to send it to anyone internal or external in a read-only, slide-show-viewer format.
 ![Select read, write, and share as appropriate](img/presentations-permissions-modal2.png)